SSWConsulting/SSW.Rules.Content/rules/whole-team-quality/rule.md

 ::: greybox
-"We want to help ship awesome software, not just prevent poor software from being released" *Atlassian Quality Engineering mission (from job advertisement, April 2020)*
+"We want to help ship awesome software, not just prevent poor software from being released" *Atlassian Quality Engineering group mission (from job advertisement, April 2020)*
 :::

 ## Tips for building quality in

 ### Thinking "testing", not "tester"

-ds
+Testing is an activity and can potentially be performed by different members of a Scrum team, e.g. developers might write unit tests, testers might perform exploratory testing.

+By thinking in terms of the activity, "testing", rather than a person or role, "tester", it becomes more obvious that the responsibility for testing spreads across the whole Scrum team.

-### Turn testing problems into problems for the whole delivery team to address
+### Turn testing problems into problems for the whole Scrum team to address

-sd
+When faced with a testing problem in the team, make it the whole team's responsibility to find solutions.
+Even if you have a tester embedded in the Scrum team, they might not be the best person to solve a testing problem.

+For example, suppose the software has poor testability that could be enhanced by adding hooks, APIs or logging.
+Assigning the work to add these testability features to a developer is probably more appropriate than giving it to the tester.

 ### Focus on preventing misunderstandings about feature behaviour as well as preventing defects in the code

-dsa
+Good practices such as code reviews and static code analysis can help to keep the codebase in a high-quality state.
+But having great code doesn't mean you end up with a great product!

+Focusing solely on "building it right" is only half the story, so actively take steps to ensure you're "building the right thing".
+Working towards a shared understanding of what it is you're building (and why) can help to prevent costly rework and dissatisfied customers.

 ### Use diverse perspectives from the whole team to gain a better understanding of the risks involved when delivering a feature